percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    unless :option:`--force-non-empty-directories` option is specified.

-.. option:: --create-ib-logfile

-   This option is not currently implemented.
-To create the InnoDB log files, you must prepare the backup twice at present.

 .. option:: --databases=#

    This option specifies the list of databases and tables that should be backed